Skip Navigation

 The 2024 RA is held at the Pennsylvania Convention Center in downtown Philadelphia, the site of NEA's first meeting and founding in 1857.

 This is a critical moment for millions of America’s educators and the families who depend on our public schools.
-Anti-public education forces are organizing to siphon off precious funding from public school and censor what teachers can and cannot teach in their classrooms.
+Anti-public education forces are organizing to siphon off precious funding from public schools and censor what teachers can and cannot teach in their classrooms.

 Utah Education Leader in the Spotlight